Two Types of Carcinoid Tumors

 Carcinoid tumors can be active or inactive.
 Active metastatic carcinoid tumors will actively release hormones into the body, causing symptoms.

-The symptoms associated with active metastatic carcinoid tumors can be subtle and common to other types of GI disorders like irritable bowel syndrome (IBS).
-These symptoms are often vague and hard to track and include:
+The symptoms associated with active metastatic carcinoid tumors can be common to other types of GI disorders, like irritable bowel syndrome (IBS).

 Metastatic Carcinoid Tumors Can Also Be Very Small

 Some of them can be less than a centimeter in size.
 Patients with metastatic carcinoid tumors can spend several years without receiving an accurate diagnosis.
 Many of these patients spend this time being treated for a GI disorder like irritable bowel syndrome (IBS).